 Princess Beatrice, Eugenie’s elder sister, was her Maid-of-Honour.
 She wore an outfit by Ralph and Russo and a hat by Sarah Cant.

-Eugenie paid a sweet tribute to her family by choosing her all Prince George and her all neices as part of bridal party along with her youngest cousins Lady Louise and Viscount James.
+Eugenie paid a sweet tribute to her family by choosing all the young kids from her family as part of the bridal party along with her youngest cousins Lady Louise and Viscount James.
 The dresses of Bridesmaid and Page boys were designed by Amaia Arrieta of Amaia Kids.
 The design incorporates the Mark Bradford artwork included in the Order of Service.

 The flowers carried by bridesmaid were designed by Rob Van Helden and reflect the design of the Bridal bouquet.
 The Bridesmaids each have posies of Lily of the Valley and spray roses.